Bakery owner to star in new Food Network series

-Baker at Fiorello Dolce in Huntington to appear in new Food Network series 'Bake Me Rich'
+Baker at Fiorello Dolce in Huntington to appear in new Food Network series 'Bake You Rich'

 Expect the fur — and flour — to fly this Sunday evening when local baker Gerard Fioravanti, owner of Huntington’s Fiorello Dolce, makes his national TV debut on the Food Network’s newest competitive cooking show.